Stringy Corrections to Heterotic SU(3)-Geometry: Conclusions

-(c) The supersymmetry equations rewritten in terms of the holomorphic structure on the manifold $X$ are given by \eqref{eq:partialsusy} and \eqref{eq:partialsusy2}.
-We find that these do not receive corrections from first order in $\ap$ to second order $\ap^2$, and hence are protected from $\ap$ corrections at this level.
+We found, remarkably, that these equations when written in terms of the holomorphic structure did not receive $\ap^2$ corrections.
 Indeed, the zeroth order geometry is K\"ahler Calabi-Yau, while the first and second order non-K\"ahler complex geometries match the equations from Strominger's first order analysis \cite{Strominger:1986uh}.
-Assuming \eqref{eq:partialsusy} and \eqref{eq:partialsusy2}, we derive the equations of motion for the $H$-flux and gauge field strength $F$, and we derive the graviton and dilaton equations of motion after fixing to constant dilaton gauge by applying a sequence of diffeomorphisms flowing along $\ap$.